Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Threats to Validity

 \section{Threats to Validity}

-\paragraph{Internal validity} Our dataset of human-reported bugs is curated with specific criteria (e.g., having a ground truth patch) closely following prior work~\cite{jimenez2023swe,chen2021evaluating,maddila2025agentic}.
-This curation process introduces biases towards resolvable issues, potentially inflating the agent's success rate compared to bugs from an unfiltered production stream.
+\textbf{Internal.}~~ Our dataset of human-reported bugs is curated with specific criteria (e.g., having a ground truth patch) closely following prior work~\cite{jimenez2023swe,chen2021evaluating,maddila2025agentic}.
+This curation process introduces biases towards resolvable issues, potentially inflating the agent's success rate compared to bugs from an unfiltered stream.
+Our manual assessments in \S\ref{sec:background:motive:feedback} and \S\ref{sec:discussion} may diverge from those of the actual code reviewers, and contain subjective interpretations on complex failures.
+To mitigate this threat, we compare our assessment with that from LLM-as-a-Judge~\cite{zheng2023judging}.